gwilczura/observability/README.md

 ## local setup

 Local development uses secrets from the KeyVault - so make sure to setup your account in Visual Studio.

 Secrets from Key Vault are also used for Entity Framework migration runs.
+Fot this you need `az login`

 ## database